agapeopenscience/OLS-6-Ireland/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-If you would like to become a member or contributor of agape initiatives, please refer to the README.md of the respective initiative's home pages.
+If you would like to become a member or contributor of any of the Agape initiatives, please refer to the README.md of the respective initiative's homepage.

 ### List of Agape initiatives to join
 <a href="www.agapeopenscience.com"><strong>Agape open science introductory course</strong></a>